hamidrezavalidi/Political-Districting-to-Minimize-Cut-Edges/README.md

 * base : {hess, labeling}
   * Hess model uses binary variables x_ij that equal one when vertex i is assigned to the district rooted at vertex j
   * Labeling model uses binary variables x_ij that equal one when vertex i is assigned to district number j, where j in {1, 2, ..., k }
+* fixing : {True, False}
+  * If true, will apply procedures to (safely) fix some variables to zero or one
 * contiguity : {none, lcut, scf, shir}
   * none means that contiguity is not imposed
   * LCUT imposes contiguity with length-U a,b-separator inequalities (in branch-and-cut fashion)